Hesselt17/climate-email-parser/README.md

 ## Installation

 Download the file locally to run it.
 Must set up necessary Gmail structure and input credentials into the python file.
+Use the following instruction set to do so: https://developers.google.com/sheets/api/quickstart/python.

 ## Inputs